conductor-is/quickbooks-desktop-api/README.md

 This repository is a library for conveniently accessing Conductor's QuickBooks Desktop API from TypeScript or JavaScript.
 The library is a wrapper around the Conductor REST API, providing a fully-typed, easy-to-use interface for fetching, creating, and updating QuickBooks Desktop objects.

+## Requirements

+1. A Conductor API key pair: one secret key, one publishable key. **Please [sign up to join the beta](https://73a5v9t55ed.typeform.com/to/VRX7rfrN).**
+2. Node.js v16 or later.

 ## Documentation

 1. [Get Started](https://docs.conductor.is/overview/get-started)